mpv-player/mpv/DOCS/man/vo.rst

             Some parameters can be tuned with ``superxbr-sharpness`` and ``superxbr-edge-strength`` options.

-        ``nnedi3``
-            An artificial neural network based deinterlacer, which can be used to upscale images.

-            Extremely slow and requires a recent mid or high end graphics card to work smoothly (as of 2015).

     ``prescale-passes=<1..5>``
         The number of passes to apply the prescaler (defaults to be 1).
 Setting it to 2 will perform a 4x upscaling.